franko/gsl-shell/doc/user-manual/graphics.rst

      * **join**, can be 'miter', 'miter.rev', 'miter.round', 'round' and 'bevel'

   **dash**
     Transform the path to a sequence of dashes.
-The following elements in the table are the length of the dashs and gaps.
+The following elements in the table are the length of the dashes and gaps.

     For example, to express a dash-dot  line you can write ``{'dash', 7,3,3,3}``.